tenzir/tenzir/changelog/unreleased/features/1703--flexible-plugin-loading.md

 command line as well as the configuration.
 Use the options `--plugins` and `--plugin-dirs` respectively.

-The build-time CMake option `VAST_ENABLE_PLUGIN_AUTOLOADING` is superseded by a runtime option to load all bundled plugins, i.e., static or dynamic plugins built alongside VAST.
-Add the special plugin name `bundled` to `vast.plugins` to enable this feature, or use `--plugins=bundled` on the command line.
-Adding `all` causes all bundled and external plugins to be loaded.
+Add the reserved plugin name `bundled` to `vast.plugins` to enable load all bundled plugins, i.e., static or dynamic plugins built alongside VAST, or use `--plugins=bundled` on the command line.
+The reserved plugin name `all` causes all bundled and external plugins to be loaded, i.e., all shared libraries matching `libvast-plugin-*` from the configured `vast.plugin-dirs`.